NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/models.md

 At this stage we have not conducted extensive tests with all the solvers in [DifferentialEquations](https://diffeq.sciml.ai/) most of our tests use `Rodas5()`.

-- *ImplicitModel*: Define models that can be solved using [Implicit ODE solvers](https://diffeq.sciml.ai/stable/solvers/dae_solve/#OrdinaryDiffEq.jl-(Implicit-ODE)) and also the solver IDA from [Sundials](https://diffeq.sciml.ai/stable/solvers/dae_solve/#Sundials.jl).
+- *ResidualModel*: Define models that can be solved using [Implicit ODE solvers](https://diffeq.sciml.ai/stable/solvers/dae_solve/#OrdinaryDiffEq.jl-(Implicit-ODE)) and also the solver IDA from [Sundials](https://diffeq.sciml.ai/stable/solvers/dae_solve/#Sundials.jl).
 The model is formulated to solved the following problem:

 ```math
 \begin{align}